What is a Trial Balance?

 - Error in balancing an account

 - Posting of the wrong amount in the ledger.

 - Made the entry in the wrong column, credit instead of debit or vice versa

-Due to an incorrect accounting entries you can have unequal debits and credits.
+Due to an incorrect accounting entry you can have unequal debits and credits.